 Adults live in woodland ponds, swamps, and occasionally water-filled ditches.
 They are seldom numerous in ponds that harbor fish or that lack aquatic plants.
 But a small, fishless, undisturbed pond may contain a surprisingly high number of adult newts.

-Newts are active day or night and may be observed from shore as they swim near the surface, come up for air, or remain still in midwater.
+Newts are active day or night and may be seen from shore as they swim near the surface, come up for air, or hover in midwater.
 Newts remain active throughout the year and have been seen in winter swimming under ice.

 If their pond is drying and adult newts are forced to leave it, they probably travel to a deeper pond in the area or remain on land near their original pond, awaiting rainfall.